raw-lab/HydraMPP/README.md

 ## Requirements

-HydraMPP is lightweight and requires little dependencies.
+HydraMPP is designed to be lightweight and requires little dependencies.

 Python >= 3.6